 Step back through the pages of the past into another time, to a place steeped in history, vibrant with culture and colour.

 At Encounters Travel, we know Morocco inside out.
 Our wide-ranging adventure tours cover everything from the most famous landmarks to the lesser-known gems of this small North African country.
-There are some experiences which without a trip to Morocco would be incomplete.
-Whichever tour you decide is best suited to you, at least one of the following unmissable experiences is waiting for you.
+And there are some experiences without which a trip to Morocco would be incomplete.
+Whichever tour you decide is best suited to you, at least one of the following unmissable experiences is waiting for you...

-The desert camping experience is available on our Moroccan Mosaics Tour.
+The desert camping experience is available on the Moroccan Mosaics Tour.